The Langham, located at the top of Regents Street, is a perfect retreat from one of the busiest shopping areas in London.

 The Palm Court dining room is luxuriously and beautifully decorated.
 With chandeliers, mirrored pillars and soft pastel pinks, greens and cream furnishings, you can be forgiven for thinking you have been transported back in time to the 1930’s.
+(See below for more interesting details on The Langham.)
 The Jazz band adds to this feeling of nostalgia playing old hits.
 Service is attentive and the atmosphere is relaxed, with sofas and comfortable chairs.

 Bread brought to the table is light and fluffy with a lovely crust and the accompanying tapenade, made from Kalamata olives.
 We ordered from the smaller menu, hoping for something light to eat.
 For starters we tried the Dorset crab ravioli, with leek fondue and bisque.
 The ravioli was perfectly cooked with a delicious filling of crabmeat and a superb rich, smooth and creamy bisque.